laurencedawson/sync-for-reddit/README.md

 	- Update post adapter to use the UI mode
 	- Optimise the post adapter
 	- SelftextPreviewHolder needs updating to Monet
+	- Update icon in CasualActivity to be "up"

 ### Monet
 	- Hook up night mode